 An injunction can prohibit a preparer from filing federal tax returns for others.
-We generally reserve this targeted treatment for cases when earlier compliance efforts failed.
+We generally reserve this targeted treatment when earlier compliance efforts failed.

 - Previous due diligence and other return preparer penalties

 - Prior e-file warnings or suspensions

-- A high percentage of clients whose EITC claims were reversed or reduced by IRS
+- A high percentage of clients whose claims were reversed or reduced by IRS

 - Non-compliance related to preparer's personal or business tax returns

 These preparers could also face criminal prosecution and/or additional penalties.

 With this process, we can stop preparers who file questionable returns that result in millions of dollars in harm to both the government and their clients a great deal of money in overpayments.
 The preparers listed below were each permanently barred from preparing federal tax returns for others.
-Returns filed by these preparers resulted in over 120 million dollars in harm to the government and taxpayers.
+Returns filed by these preparers resulted in over 120 million dollars in harm to the government and their clients.

 Due Diligence Injunction Results